Sun, Moon and Stars

 took them home to my mother.

-"My darling mother, my tender mother,
+"My darling mother, tender mother,

 my dear bearer, my little bird,